wds4/DCoSL/dips/grapevine/ratingsSkeletons/README.md

 # arrange by rating templates

 ### [nostrCuratedListInstanceGenericRating](nostrCuratedListInstanceGenericRating.md) (testnet-1)
-- empty backbone
+- A. empty backbone
-- usage in Curated Lists app (testnet-1) to accept/reject an item to a specific simple list
+- B. usage in Curated Lists app (testnet-1) to accept/reject an item to a specific simple list
-- usage in Curated Channnels app (testnet-2) to accept/reject a nostr topic to the (complex list / word type /concept) of nostr topics
+- C. usage in Curated Channnels app (testnet-2) to accept/reject a nostr topic to the (complex list / word type /concept) of nostr topics

 ### [nostrCuratedListsCuratorEndorsement](nostrCuratedListsCuratorEndorsement.md)
-- empty backbone
+- A. empty backbone
-- usage in Curated Lists app (testnet-1) to endorse/reject a user as curator of a list
+- B. usage in Curated Lists app (testnet-1) to endorse/reject a user as curator of a list

 - accept/reject a relationship between nostr topics